 The Importance of Hydration and Electrolytes

-Because our bodies are made up of around 78% water, staying hydrated is crucial for overall health.
-Drinking water supports all bodily systems, such as digestion, hormone regulation, movement, body temperature regulation, and provides mental clarity and glowing skin.
+Since our bodies are composed of approximately 78% water, staying hydrated is essential for overall health.
+Drinking water supports all bodily systems, including digestion, hormone regulation, movement, body temperature regulation, and provides mental clarity and radiant skin.

 Electrolytes are a way to aid in hydration, and they are not only for athletes or individuals who lose a lot of water through sweating.
-At a simplified level, electrolytes are essential minerals the body uses in order to maintain the proper balance of fluid in the body.
+At a simplified level, electrolytes are essential minerals the body uses to maintain the proper balance of fluids in the body.
 Which means they are essential to everyone.
-They are amazing tools to replenish our minerals and give us energy and strength to take on our day!
+They are excellent tools to replenish our minerals and give us energy and strength to take on our day!

 Basics of Electrolytes